 Here’s a few solid options for a 35mm lens by camera maker:

-Sigma 35mm F1.4 Art DG HSM (For Nikon Cameras)
+- Sigma 35mm F1.4 Art DG HSM (For Nikon Cameras)

 What To Shoot With A 50mm Lens

 We’ve seen what a shorter focal length can do, so how about the next step up?
-The slightly longer focal length can provide a shallower depth of fieldOpens in a new tab., which can help make your subject pop from the background.
+The slightly longer focal length can provide a shallower depth of field, which can help make your subject pop from the background.
 However, the standard focal length still allows for some “wide” shots.

 A slightly shallower depth of field produces nice bokeh (pronounced (BOH-kay and is Japanese), a photography term for the blurred areas that are out of focus in the foreground or background of an image with a shallow depth of field.